 OverviewLeavitt Peak is a popular peak for hikers to climb via the Pacific Crest Trail or Blue Lake, either route providing little if any technical challange.
 However, there are five couloirs on the face of Leavitt Peak that would certainly provide more excitement for those wanting to climb this attractive SPS peak.
-I'm not sure if these couloirs have official names; until I know for sure, I will refer to them in same that they are indexed in my image of the mountain below.
+I'm not sure if these couloirs have official names; until I know for sure, I will refer to them by the number show on the mountain image below.
 The "Y Couloir" (#3) is second from left on Leavitt's north face, and is clearly the longest and most prominent of the five, splitting to form a "Y" 4/5 of the way up. ndriley97 and I climbed this route on June 18, 2006, a heavy snow year, so snow was constant above 9000 ft.

 Getting ThereThe Blue Canyon trailhead is not marked nor mapped, and even if it was, in the Spring, you would not be able to see much evidence of it.
 However, it was not difficult for my partner and I to find our way, keeping in mind that our goal was to follow Blue Canyon Creek up from where it meets Deadman Creek.
 The best place to park is ~2 miles East of Chipmunk Flat Campround, on the left side of Highway 108, after two sharp left hand turns; there is enough room for 2-3 cars.
 For those of you with a GPS, the parking spot is at 38.3173°N, 119.6664°W.